jdelamer/CSCI-531/lectures/rl/monte-carlo/monte-carlo-methods.md

 :align: center
 :::

-- We can see that one state is visited twice.
+- In this episode, one state is visited twice.
-- How do you calculate the return $G$ for this state?
+- Calculate the return $G$ for this state for both the first and every visit.
 ::::

 ## Mont Carlo Estimation of Action Values